-JUAN GONZÁLEZ: And I’m Juan González.
-Welcome to all of our listeners and viewers across the country and around the world.
-The Israeli government deported the head of Human Rights Watch’s Israel and Palestine office, Omar Shakir, on Monday.
-The organization said the move places Israel in an ugly club of authoritarian regimes.
+JUAN GONZÁLEZ: The Israeli government deported the head of Human Rights Watch’s Israel and Palestine office, Omar Shakir, on Monday.
+The organization said the move places Israel in an “ugly club” of authoritarian regimes.
 Israel has accused Shakir of supporting the Boycott, Divestment and Sanctions movement, a nonviolent global campaign aiming to pressure Israel over its treatment of Palestinians.
 A 2017 Israeli law bans foreigners from Israel if they publicly support the BDS movement.
 This is Omar Shakir speaking on Monday.

 OMAR SHAKIR: Thank you, Amy, for having me.
-The Israeli government for two and a half years now has been trying to bar Human Rights Watch’s access to Israel and the occupied Palestinian territory.
+The Israeli government for two-and-a-half years now has been trying to bar Human Rights Watch’s access to Israel and the occupied Palestinian territory.
 It began actually with the denial for the organization to hire a foreign employee.
-When we went public with that effort, they quickly reversed and gave me a work permit but almost immediately began investigating my status, and a year and a half ago, the revoked that work permit.
+When we went public with that effort, they quickly reversed and gave me a work permit, but almost immediately began investigating my status.
+And a year and a half ago, they revoked that work permit.
 We challenged that decision in court.
-It was upheld up to the Israeli Supreme Court, and yesterday I was deported over my human rights advocacy.
+It was upheld up to the Israeli Supreme Court.
+And yesterday I was deported over my human rights advocacy.

 JUAN GONZÁLEZ: And could you talk about that Supreme Court decision?
 What was the basis for it?

-So not only is Israel, which calls itself a democracy, deporting a human rights defender based on their peaceful advocacy, but actually they are even going a step further and acknowledging that they’re doing it with the court’s stamp of approval over human rights work based on international norms.
+So not only is Israel, which calls itself a democracy, deporting a human rights defender based on their peaceful advocacy, but actually they’re even going a step further and acknowledging that they’re doing it with the court’s stamp of approval over human rights work based on international norms.

 Human Rights Watch has never taken a position on BDS.
 What we rather do is call on businesses, as we do across the world, to respect human rights.
-And decades of research has led us to conclude that businesses which operate in the illegal settlements invariably contribute to that illegality and to rights abuse, and we have asked for them to stop doing that, which is of course different than a more general boycott call or even a boycott call specific to those companies or to Israel proper, which we have never done.
+And decades of research has led us to conclude that businesses which operate in the illegal settlements invariably contribute to that illegality and to rights abuse, and we’ve asked for them to stop doing that, which is of course different than a more general boycott call or even a boycott call specific to those companies or to Israel proper, which we’ve never done.

 OMAR SHAKIR: Sure.
-So a year ago, we released a report that documented the way in which Airbnb’s listings in illegal settlements invariably contributed to rights abuse.
-They were renting properties on land stolen from Palestinians who themselves were not allowed to stay there.
+So, a year ago, we released a report that documented the way in which Airbnb’s listings in illegal settlements invariably contributed to rights abuse.
+They were renting properties on lands stolen from Palestinians, who themselves were not allowed to stay there.
 This is land in which Israeli settlers received permits to build, where Palestinians are denied those permits.
 They also are operating on land in some cases where we were able to establish is privately owned by Palestinians who themselves can’t rent there or benefit from that rental.

-JUAN GONZÁLEZ: Has what happened to you, this deportation, happened previously to any Human Rights Watch researchers?
-And if so, were these countries democracies as Israel claims to be?
+JUAN GONZÁLEZ: Now, has what happened to you, this deportation, happened previously to any Human Rights Watch researchers?
+And if so, were these countries democracies, as Israel claims to be?

-OMAR SHAKIR: So this is the first time that a country that self-proclaims itself to be a democracy deports a Human Rights Watch staff member.
-In barring access to our staff, Israel is joining the ranks of countries like Venezuela, like Egypt, like Iran that have barred access to Human Rights Watch staff members.
+OMAR SHAKIR: So, this is the first time that a country that self-proclaims itself to be a democracy deports a Human Rights Watch staff member.
+And in barring access to our staff, Israel is joining the ranks of countries like Venezuela, like Egypt, like Iran, that have barred access to Human Rights Watch staff members.

-Human Rights Watch has been documenting human rights abuses in Israel and in Palestine for nearly three decades now, and while Israel has restricted our access to the occupied Gaza Strip, we have had unfettered access for this time to Israel and the West Bank.
+Human Rights Watch has been documenting human rights abuses in Israel and in Palestine for nearly three decades now.
+And while Israel has restricted our access to the occupied Gaza Strip, we have had unfettered access for this time to Israel and the West Bank.
 This is the first time they have deported us.
-It is the first time anyone that had legal status in the country has been deported under this 2017 law.
-And of course they are doing so in a way that is aimed to send a chilling message to other rights organizations.
+It’s the first time anyone that had legal status in the country has been deported under this 2017 law.
+And, of course, they are doing so in a way that is aimed to send a chilling message to other rights organizations.

 AMY GOODMAN: Human Rights Watch Executive Director Kenneth Roth criticized Israel’s decision to expel you, Omar Shakir.